It is a buffer between us and anyone who isn’t hell bent on visiting us.

 When the thick layer of snow and ice begin to melt and the ground is still frozen, crevasses open up and torrents of water with no place to go converge to form streams in the ruts.
 When the ground thaws, driving through the mud displaces giant slabs of Play Doh-like ooze.
 On subsequent passes, we drive on the tops of those and squish them down until the road is finally flat and dry again.
 We lay down rocks in the worst places.

 We had the gauntlet to ourselves until the neighbors moved in.
 One of them drives a little sedan that isn’t suited for the terrain.
-I occasionally see them use the straightaway to make a run for it, essentially hurtling themselves at the slope.
-I can hear the scraping of metal on bedrock as the car careens up the last fifty feet of so-called road and I wonder if their oil pan will survive.
+I occasionally see them make a run for the last portion of road – speed helps.
+I can hear the wrenching sounds of the suspension as they lurch along, bouncing violently over the uneven ground.
+The scraping of oil pan against bedrock sends shivers down my spine as the car careens up the last fifty feet of hill to safety.

-A couple of weeks ago we spotted what is still left of the vehicle abandoned halfway up the grade, wheels frozen in knee deep mud.
+A couple of weeks ago we spotted what is still left of it abandoned halfway up the grade, with it’s wheels frozen solid in knee-deep mud.
 I don’t know how they got it out.

 The sheriff once drove all the way up over an issue about a dog.
 We found part of a bumper near the gate the next day.
 The Washington State Patrol once stopped us because chunks of our driveway were calving off the underside of our car onto the freeway.